11. Age of the Earth & Solomon's Temple

 2. Feast of Harvest or Weeks or Pentecost.
 Hebrew Shavuot.
 3. Feast of Ingathering or Feast of Booths or Tabernacles.
 Hebrew Succouth or Sykko’ or Sukkot.

 In the church age, Passover was fulfilled by the cross at Passover, followed by the resurrection of Jesus.
 Then exactly 50 days after lambs were slain in Jerusalem, the Holy Spirit was poured out upon the 120 disciples while the Jews were celebrating the Feast of Pentecost in the city.
-The Feast of Tabernacles has not yet been fulfilled by a corresponding event in the church.

 Every 50th year in Israel was the year of Jubilee.
 It had special significance during the Feast of Tabernacles, on the Day of Atonement,